 Mortchup Road Reservoir

-Edinburgh Reserve is located a short walk from the local Hotel and General Store in the main street.
+Edinburgh Reserve is located a short walk from the Cafe and local Hotel.
 A beautiful place to sit and relax.

 Located about 2kms north of the town, a plaque unveiled in 1991 commemorates the site of the original gold diggings, dating from 1855, in the surrounding hills and gullies.